jonathan-laurent/delphyne/examples/libraries/why3py/README.md

 pytest -k "prove" -rP --color=yes
 ```

 ## TODO

-- Right now, there is a hardcoded limit of 5000 reasoning steps (see `Prove.prove`).
-We could make it an option.
+- We currently use a 5 seconds timeout for checking files, which should be exposed as a parameter (see `Prove.prove`).